GitHubDragonFly/Python_libplctag_GUI/README.md

 - Install python on your device (this was tested with v3.6.8 and v2.7.18).
 - Create the required folder structure inside a folder of your choice, copy the corresponding libplctag libraries to their folders, get wrapper files, download plctag_gui.py file and add it to your folder.
-- One way to run it would be from the command prompt in Windows, by navigating to your folder and running the file with either "python plctag_gui.py" or "python -m plctag_gui" command.
+- One way to run it would be from the command prompt / terminal, by navigating to your folder and running the file with one of the following commands: "python plctag_gui.py" or "python -m plctag_gui" or "python3 plctag_gui.py" or "python3 -m plctag_gui".

 # Licensing
 This is MIT licensed.